 When in 1986 producer Rick Rubin teamed them with hip-hop act Run-DMC for a reworking of Walk This Way, for example, it paved the way for Aerosmith’s comeback album, Permanent Vacation.
 More recently the ’Smith have collaborated with Eminem.
 And with the acclaimed album of blues covers, Honkin’ On Bobo, the band retraced their roots.

 Aerosmith are a cartoonish institution, and an inherently loveable tour de force who have greatly influenced Van Halen, Guns N’ Roses, Bon Jovi and scores of other hard rock bands.
 What they’ll do next is anybody’s guess.
-Four decades into their stellar career, they remain a must-see live act.
+Nearly five decades into their stellar career, they remain a must-see live act.
 Tyler is one of the few 50-something rock vocalists whose range and power is still spectacular, and Perry remains the epitome of foot-on-the-monitor cool.
 “Occasionally I think: ‘Why us?
 How did we find each other?’” the guitarist has said.
 Listening to his band’s back catalogue, we’re just glad they did.

 Essential - Classic Albums

 Sometime mountaineer Dave Lee Roth claims that nothing gets a mule across a crevasse quicker than Back In The Saddle, the opening song on Rocks.
 Rocks swaggers and is funky as fuck (witness Last Child and Get The Lead Out).
 More than that, it’s a big, brash album on which Aerosmith are at their most confident – not least because, prior to its release, the three ’Smith albums that proceeded it werestill in the US chart.

 Rats In The Cellar was inspired by the death of the group’s drug dealer, and mid-70s rock doesn’t come any more addictive than this.
 Rocks also made a young chap called Slash want to learn guitar.View Deal